specious/specious.github.io/README.md

 # webninja.io

-A super fast-loading, easily configurable, static-file, modern, responsive "about" page featuring a short info section and a perpetually spinning iconic circular menu.
+A swiftly-loading, easily configurable, flat-file, modern, responsive intro page featuring a short info section and an iconic circular link menu that spins.

 ## Features

-* Pure CSS responsive layout and animations
+* Responsive layout and animations rendered in pure CSS
-* Fonts, if custom, are embedded directly in the HTML file for lightning-quick loading performance
+* Custom fonts embedded directly in the HTML file for quick loading performance
-* Icons can be SVG, data URI-encoded and embedded directly in the HTML file for lightning-quick loading performance
+* Light-weight SVG icons are data URI-encoded and embedded directly in the HTML file for quick loading performance
 * Spinning circular menu, configurable at design time
-* Circular menu cover swings open when hovered over to reveal what's hidden behind it
+* Menu cover swings open when hovered over to reveal an element hidden behind it
 * Very easy to work with if you're comfortable with [Jade](http://jade-lang.com/), [Stylus](http://learnboost.github.io/stylus/) and [npm](http://www.npmjs.com/)

 Go ahead, fork it and make something awesome! ッ